lennart-benschop/agon-forth/README.md

 ## forth24

-The forth124 directory contains a 24-bit FORTH for Agon, to be run in eZ80 ADL mode.
+The forth24 directory contains a 24-bit FORTH for Agon, to be run in eZ80 ADL mode.
 This can use all available RAM.
 This has slightly more words than 16-bit FORTH.

+For the VIEW command to work, it is necessary to store all files from the forth24 subdirectory into the /forth24 directory on the SD card and to store the see.4th file into the /forthlib directory on the SD card.

 ## forthlib